GDQuest/website/content/open-source/guides/learn-godot/developer/index.md

 _For a gentler introduction to the concepts of game development using the [Godot game engine](https://godotengine.org/), please refer to our previous guide: [Learn to Make Games with Godot: Beginner Edition]({{< ref "open-source/guides/learn-godot/beginner/index.md" >}})._

 We've gathered a curated list of resources to make life easier if you are thinking of transitioning to or starting out with Godot.
-It's aimed at game developers with some experience or developers coming from a different game engine.
+It's aimed at game developers with some experience or are coming from a different game engine.

 ## Making games with Godot

 Godot is Free and Open Source Software.
-It was origionally created by Juan Linietsky ([@reduzio](https://twitter.com/reduzio)) & Ariel Manzur (punto) and was a relatively small project.
+It was origionally created by Juan Linietsky ([@reduzio](https://twitter.com/reduzio)) and Ariel Manzur (punto) and was a relatively small project.
 Godot has grown exponentially since going Open Source and now aims to be a real competitor to other state-of-the-art game engines.

 **Godot offers 2D and 3D** engines under the same editor.
 Each has many features that cover interests for hobbyists and professional game developers alike.

 ### From X to Godot

-At the time of writing, there are several places where you can learn about the differences between Godot and other game engines to help with the transition:
+There are several places where you can learn about the differences between Godot and other game engines to help with the transition:

 - [coming from Unity](http://docs.godotengine.org/en/3.1/getting_started/editor/unity_to_godot.html) - the official Godot documentation caters to Unity users and covers the conceptual differences between these editors
 - [coming from GameMaker: Studio](https://www.youtube.com/playlist?list=PLQsiR7DILTcxma-doUnpoALIX001NvcP_) - Emilio's YouTube series covers the basics of transitioning from GameMaker: Studio v1.4

-### Godot UI, themes & much more
+### Godot UI, themes and much more

 Godot treats UI-related objects differently to play-related objects.
 This may be confusing initially but Godot has a powerful theming mechanism that goes along with this.
 It may not the friendliest of developer experiences, but we have a few guides to help you.